 Many people who have experienced trauma do not develop Post Traumatic Stress Disorder (PTSD), however, they often still benefit from working with a highly trained therapist to work through the complicated symptoms that often follow a traumatic incident.
 Research shows that obtaining therapy quickly after a trauma can often prevent the development of PTSD symptoms.
-If PTSD has developed, either from a single incident trauma or multiple traumas, it can be successfully treated and recovery is possible.
+If PTSD has developed, either from a single incident trauma or multiple, complex traumas, it can be successfully treated and recovery is possible.

 Trauma can change the way you think about yourself and how you interact with the world.
 You may believe you are to blame for what happened.
 After a trauma or upsetting life events, people often have trouble making sense of what happened to them and struggle to return to their “normal” life.
 Trauma therapies can help your body and mind to heal providing you a sense of peace, safety, and the ability to resume fully living your life.